Infertility in Females – Causes and Testing

 Female infertility is a contributing factor in about one-third of fertility cases.
 It’s important to understand the common causes of infertility in women and know how to identify them.
 In women over 35, age-related infertility is common.
 In younger women, reproductive conditions, such as polycystic ovarian syndrome and endometriosis, are among the most common causes of female infertility.
 The fertility specialists at SIRM Dallas understand all aspects of female infertility and can offer patients expert advice on your reproductive condition and next steps.

 Some of the most common causes of female infertility are reproductive conditions.
-Diseases that affect the ovaries, uterus, fallopian tubes, and other associated organs can interfere with ovulation, fertilization, or implantation in a number of ways.
+Diseases that affect the ovaries, uterus, Fallopian tubes, and other associated organs can interfere with ovulation, fertilization, or implantation in a number of ways.
 Two of the most common reproductive conditions are endometriosis and polycystic ovarian syndrome.
 During your infertility assessment, Dr. Walid Saleh will review your family history and current symptoms to asses if testing for these conditions is necessary.

 Polycystic Ovarian Syndrome

 Fertility begins to decline in Women over the age of 30 as their egg reserve declines and hormonal changes make conception and pregnancy more difficult.
 Age-related fertility issues are progressive, meaning the longer you wait to seek treatment, the less likely it becomes that assisted reproductive technology will be effective.
 Additionally, the chance of fetal abnormalities and genetic mutations increases.

 Fertility can be decreased by lifestyle choices including drinking alcohol, smoking, drug use, or being sedentary.
 Treatments include proper diet, moderate exercise and avoiding potentially harmful substances.